 It’s not often that a successful entrepreneur, author, venture capitalist, and CEO will take time out of his or her vacation to talk with a chatty lady from Wisconsin.
 However, Lisa Calhoun, who wears all of the aforementioned hats (and more – minus being a chatty lady from Wisconsin…that’s all me) took the time to pace outside of an Arizona golf course to have a conversation with me about natural bias, the redundant narratives surrounding successful women, how millennials are changing the workplace, and how she takes many lessons from Buddhist teachings in balancing her hectic life.

-As we talked over the phone, this conversation only exists in podcast form.
-Take a listen!
+As we talked over the phone, this conversation is more focused on podcast than video.
+Take a listen below, or watch a brief video introduction:

-Her readiness to take time to speak with me is one example of Lisa’s overall emphasis on serving others.
-She approached her college education with the desire to figure out “how can I best serve others” rather than “how can I best serve myself.”
-This commitment to service is one of the reasons she has been so successful as a venture fund capitalist, and was the first woman to start a venture capital fund in Georgia.
-She is an expert at finding opportunities to help her clients; not only that, she is dedicated to creating spaces in the workplace for those whose voices might not be as recognized in the traditional business market.
+Lisa’s readiness to take time to speak with me is one example of her overall emphasis on serving others.
+This is one of the reasons she has been so successful as a venture fund capitalist, and was the first woman to start a venture capital fund in Georgia.
+She is an expert at finding opportunities to help her clients, and is dedicated to creating spaces in the workplace for those whose voices might not be as recognized in the traditional business market.

 Along with her impressive achievements in the venture capital world, Lisa also started Write2Market, a tech public relations firm.
 She is the author of How You Rule the World: A Female Founder’s Survival Guide, an advisor to Women Who Code, and an Atlanta Techstar mentor.